Marsu4ever/minishell/README.md

 # minishell
 A shell that mimics bash.
-Did in collaboration with usmanUA (github).
+A collab project with usmanUA (github).